Last updated: 18 April 2026

 | Cloudflare | Photos, website traffic | Contract — necessary for content delivery | cloudflare.com/privacypolicy |

-| Mixpanel | Website analytics (with consent only) | Consent | mixpanel.com/legal/privacy-policy |
+| Mixpanel | In-app and website analytics (with consent only) | Consent | mixpanel.com/legal/privacy-policy |

 | Railway | Application hosting, database hosting (all app data passes through Railway infrastructure) | Contract — necessary for Service operation | railway.app/legal/privacy |

-| Expo (70apps Inc) | Push notification tokens, OTA app updates | Consent (push notifications), Contract (updates) | expo.dev/privacy |
+| Expo (650 Industries) | Push notification tokens, OTA app updates | Consent (push notifications), Contract (updates) | expo.dev/privacy |

 | Vercel | Website hosting, privacy-preserving analytics | Legitimate interest — necessary for website operation | vercel.com/legal/privacy-policy |